lwneal/imutil/README.md

 # imutil

-This is a simple library for displaying images.
+This is a simple library for displaying PIL images, Numpy arrays, PyTorch tensors, or other image-like objects.

+By default, images will be output as timestamped `.jpg` or `.png` files in the current directory.

 ## Usage